CodeSofty/Marvel_Search_Engine/README.md

 Each series is limited by the API to 20 results only.

 ### Rate Limit:
-Limted to 3000 calls per day.
+Limited to 3000 calls per day.

 ### Acknowledgments